 Bamboo is like no other tree.
 Of course, that’s because bamboo is not a tree.
 Trees are solid, while grasses, including bamboo, are hollow.
-Trees grow taller every year, sometimes taking 50 years are more to reach full size.
+Trees grow larger in height and circumference every year, sometimes taking 50 years or more to reach full size.
 Individual bamboo stalks, or culms, reach their full height in a single growing season.
 So if you see a bamboo that’s 100 feet tall, then you know it grew that much in about three months.
 Amazing, but that’s how grasses grow.

 Is every bamboo hollow?